KolaAina/ts-terraform-devops-challenge/README.md

 # Terraform S3 OIDC Project

-A production-ready Terraform project that creates secure S3 buckets with GitHub OIDC authentication, KMS encryption, automated CI/CD pipeline using GitHub Actions, and comprehensive TypeScript-based testing using Jest.
+A production-ready Terraform(Module) project that creates secure S3 buckets with GitHub OIDC authentication, KMS encryption, automated CI/CD pipeline using GitHub Actions, and comprehensive TypeScript-based testing using Jest.
+This was designed to be meet the task to Develop a CDK Construct (TypeScript) that provisions an S3 bucket.
+I have chosen to design it this way using terraform-modules as a reusable and cloud agnostic solution to meet the challenge given while following terraform best practices.

 ## 🏗️ Architecture